lampysprites/shurushki/Readme.md

 Draw bitmap text using a simple bmf format used in ProMotion/GrafX2/Love2D/etc. Not to be confused with Angelcode's bmfont.
 An example of such font (by me) is included.
 Unlike ttf's, these fonts never blur, support color, and are pretty trivial to edit.

+# Circular Shift (`Timeline > Cel > Right Click`)

+Moves the selected cels N frames in curcular fashion.
+For instance, shifting cels for frames {2,3,4,5} by +1 reorders them to {5,2,3,4} in the same place.
+Optionally, it might apply to timings as well (affects all layers, naturally).
+I do that quite often to desynchronise the looping parts of the animation, or fix walk-cycle-to-idle snap.

 ### Draw Grid (`Edit > Draw Grid`)

 Generate a grid.
 Supports isometric, triangular, square and diamond grids.